docker-mailserver/docker-mailserver/docs/content/faq.md

 Plus of course mail delivery fails.

+Also you need to define `hostname: example.com` in your docker-compose.yml and don't sepecify the `domainname:` at all.

 ### Why are SpamAssassin `x-headers` not inserted into my `subdomain.example.com` subdomain emails?

 In the default setup, amavis only applies SpamAssassin x-headers into domains matching the template listed in the config file (`05-domain_id` in the amavis defaults).